MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/transportation/tasks/setup-a-rating-profile.md

 # Rating profiles

-A rating profile is similar to a logistics contract (though not a legal contract).
+A rating profile resembles a logistics contract (but not a legal contract).
+It's used to determine transportation tariffs for loads.

-A rating profile is used to determine transportation tariffs for loads.
-A rating profile is used to associate the shipping carrier with a rate master.
+Each rating profile is unique to a shipping carrier.
+In the profile, you associate the shipping carrier with a rate master.
 The rate master defines the rate base assignment and the rate base.
 The rate base determines the rate of the carrier.

-A rating profile is unique for a shipping carrier.
-You can set up a rating profile using a generic page, which has an overview of all existing rating profiles.
-You can also set up the rating profile directly from the shipping carrier.
-The information that you set up for the rating profile is the same, regardless of how you access the setup.
+You can set up a rating profile by using a generic page that shows an overview of all existing rating profiles.
+Alternatively, you can set up a rating profile directly from the shipping carrier.
+In both cases, the information that you set up for the rating profile is the same.

-## Create or edit a rating profile from the Rating profile page
+## Create or edit a rating profile on the Rating profiles page

-To review all available rating profiles and create a new one using a setup page, follow these steps:
+On the **Rating profiles** page, you can review all available rating profiles.
+You can also edit existing profiles and create new profiles.

 1. Go to **Transportation management \> Setup \> Rating \> Rating profile**.
-1. Select **New** on the Action Pane to add a new rating profile to the grid, or select **Edit** to edit an existing profile.
+1. On the Action Pane, select **New** to add a new rating profile to the grid, or select **Edit** to edit an existing profile.
-1. Make the following settings for a new or selected row:
+1. In the row for the new or existing rating profile, set the following fields:

-    - **Rating profile** - Enter a unique identifier (ID) for the profile.
+    - **Rating profile** – Enter a unique identifier (ID) for the rating profile.
-    - **Name** - Enter a descriptive name for the rating profile.
+    - **Name** – Enter a descriptive name for the rating profile.
-    - **Shipping carrier** - Select a shipping carrier.
-The profile you are setting up will also be shown on the **Shipping carriers** page for the selected carrier.
+    - **Shipping carrier** – Select a shipping carrier.
+The rating profile that you're setting up will also be shown on the **Shipping carriers** page for the selected carrier.
-    - **Site**, and **Warehouse** - Select a site, and warehouse, respectively.
+    - **Site** and **Warehouse** – Select a site and warehouse.
-    - **Rate engine** - Select the rate engine that you want to use for the rating profile.
+    - **Rate engine** – Select the rate engine for the rating profile.
-    - **Rate master** - Select the rate master that you want to use for the rating profile.
+    - **Rate master** – Select the rate master for the rating profile.
 You can use the rate master to define a rate base type and a rate base.
 For more information, see [Set up rate masters](set-up-rate-masters.md).
-    - **Transit time engine** - Select the transit time engine for the rating profile.
+    - **Transit time engine** – Select the transit time engine for the rating profile.
-    - **Carrier fuel index** - Select the carrier fuel index for the rating profile.
+    - **Carrier fuel index** – Select the carrier fuel index for the rating profile.
-    - **Effect start date and time** and **Effective end date and time** - Establish the time span where the rating profile should be active.
+    - **Effect start date and time** and **Effective end date and time** – Define the period when the rating profile should be active.

-1. Select **Save** on the Action Pane.
+1. On the Action Pane, select **Save**.

-## Create a rating profile directly from the Shipping carriers page
+## Create a rating profile directly on the Shipping carriers page

-To create a rating profile directly from the **Shipping carriers** page, follow these steps:

 1. Go to **Transportation management \> Setup \> Carriers \> Shipping carriers**.
-1. Select a shipping carrier from the list pane.
+1. Select a shipping carrier in the list.
-1. On the **Rating profile** FastTab toolbar, select **New** to create a rating profile.
+1. On the **Rating profiles** FastTab, select **New** to create a rating profile.
-1. Fill out the fields for the new rating profile.
-These fields correspond to the settings on the **Rating profile** page, as described previously in this topic.
+1. Set the fields for the new rating profile.
+These fields correspond to the fields on the **Rating profiles** page, as described in previous section of this topic.

 > [!NOTE]
-> Profiles created from the **Shipping carriers** page are also shown on the **Rating profile** page.
+> Profiles that are created on the **Shipping carriers** page are also shown on the **Rating profiles** page.